-Complete the wiring connections to the equipment Use 18-gauge wire or larger that is suitable for Class II rating for thermostat connections.
+Complete the wiring connections to the equipment.
+Use the provided unit wiring diagram and the field wiring diagram shown in FIGURE 59 or FIGURE 61.
+Use 18-gauge wire or larger that is suitable for Class II rating for thermostat connections.

+Failure to use properly sized wiring and circuit breaker may result in property damage.
+Size wiring and circuit breaker(s) per Product Specifications bulletin (EHB) and unit rating plate.
 Electrically ground the unit according to local codes or, in the absence of local codes, according to the current National Electric Code (ANSI/NFPA No. 70) for the USA and current Canadian Electric Code part 1 (CSA standard C22.1) for Canada.
 A green ground wire is provided in the field make-up box.

-NOTE - The EL296DFE furnace contains electronic components that are polarity sensitive.
+NOTE - The EL296UHE furnace contains electronic components that are polarity sensitive.
 Make sure that the furnace is wired correctly and is properly grounded.